berndruecker/customer-onboarding-camunda-8-springboot/README.md

 * Java
 * Spring Boot

+# Under Construction Warning

+This example is still under construction (as we are still approaching Camunda Cloud GA), so it might not work as expected out-of-the-box for you just yet.

+It also contains some workarounds for for features missing in Camunda Cloud (but that are on the near term roadmap):

+* User Task & Form for the user to approve customer orders are missing, simulated by service task simply completing user tasks
+* Own DMN Worker because DMN Integration doesn#t yet work out of the box

+# Into

 The simple process is meant to get started with process automation, workflow engines and BPMN: